ogghst/grownode/docs/tutorials/ubuntu1804_2004_advanced.md

-# How to get started with Grownode on Ubuntu 18.04 and 20.04 - Advanced version
+# How to get started with GrowNode on Ubuntu 18.04 and 20.04 - Advanced version

 > Updated on January 18, 2022

 ## Introduction

-With this step-by-step tutorial you will be able to quickly deploy the Grownode development environment on your Ubuntu 18.04 or 20.04 workstation.
+With this step-by-step tutorial you will be able to quickly deploy the GrowNode development environment on your Ubuntu 18.04 or 20.04 workstation.

 At the end of the tutorial you will have:
-- installed the main packages required to Grownode
+- installed the main packages required to GrowNode
 - installed the ESP-IDF environment v4.4
-- compiled and run your first Grownode test board
+- compiled and run your first GrowNode test board

 In addition, the following optional steps are also explained:
 - installing the Eclipse IDE
 - installing the ESP-IDF plugin for Eclipse
-- compiling and running your first Grownode test board via Eclipse
+- compiling and running your first GrowNode test board via Eclipse

 > *Notes:*
 > - *The same steps should also apply for Ubuntu 18.10 and 20.10, but we haven't tried yet.
 Let us know if you did!*
-> - *Older versions of Ubuntu do not satisfy the minimal requirements out-of-the-box, so they are not officially supported by Grownode.*
+> - *Older versions of Ubuntu do not satisfy the minimal requirements out-of-the-box, so they are not officially supported by GrowNode.*
-> - *This procedure could be also used to create an Ubuntu virtual machine to play with Grownode without affecting your system.
+> - *This procedure could be also used to create an Ubuntu virtual machine to play with GrowNode without affecting your system.
 Read more details on this in the Appendix below.*

 ### Prerequisites